This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Mold and Cool the Goat Milk Soap

-- Pour the soap into your mold, whether it’s the silicone soap mold, an empty paper milk carton, or something else.
-Now line the exposed part of the soap with plastic wrap and pop the mold into the refrigerator.
-Leave it there for 24 hours.
+- Pour the soap into your preferred mold, whether it’s a silicone mold, an empty paper milk carton, or something else.
+Protect the exposed part of the soap with plastic wrap and pop the mold into the refrigerator.
+Leave it there for 12-24 hours.

 Cut and Cure the Goat Milk Soap